Aaron Freed’s Discography

 expanded interpretations of music by Alexander Seropian

-Work-in-progress re-instrumentations of See You Starside, Violins Again, and …And Beyond using Logic Pro and EastWest ComposerCloud+ instruments.
+Work-in-progress re-instrumentations of See You Starside, Violins Again, & …And Beyond using Logic Pro and EastWest ComposerCloud+ instruments.
 On the original releases of those albums, only Violins Again and …And Beyond’s versions of ‘Aliens Again’ and ‘Chomber’ used ComposerCloud+ instruments, and none used Logic Pro.
 I plan to redo all sixteen tracks of both See You Starside and Violins Again using the ComposerCloud+ instruments, since they have such phenomenal quality, and as powerful as GarageBand is by the standards of a free DAW, Logic Pro is way more powerful.

 I’ve also made an ‘Eastern’ version of ‘What About Bob?’.
 I’ve been considering creating world music-inspired versions of all sixteen tracks, but I’d want to know a lot more about the traditions I’d be working in before committing to it fully.